JuliaLang/www.julialang.org/blog/2021/11/julia-1.7-highlights.md

   65.884 ns (2 allocations: 192 bytes)
 ```

-This is a substantial improvement in performance for this basic operation, and the differential improves greatly as more dimensions become invovled.
+This is a substantial improvement in performance for this basic operation, and the differential improves greatly as more dimensions become involved.

 For ease of reading a larger array expression, line breaks are of course tolerated:
 ```julia-repl